catpea/research/db/research-0097.md

 you don't sit at the desk all day.

 Jogging with this program will be wonderful,<br>
-it does not feel like a challenge, it feels like a fun fame.
+it does not feel like a challenge, it feels like a fun game.

 [1]: https://westland-valhalla.github.io/warrior/the-jogger.html